usnistgov/dioptra/examples/pytorch-mnist-membership-inference/README.md

 # PyTorch MNIST Membership Inference Demo

-The demo provided in the Jupyter notebook `demo.ipynb` uses the Securing AI Testbed to run experiments that investigate the membership inference attack when launched on a neural network model trained on the MNIST dataset.
+The demo provided in the Jupyter notebook `demo.ipynb` uses Dioptra to run experiments that investigate the membership inference attack when launched on a neural network model trained on the MNIST dataset.

 ## Getting started